 Thanks to Nessa and JNE for suggesting our Baby Name of the Day.

-The influential Eleanor of Aquitaine often gets credit as the first bearer of the name, only that’s not so.
+Influential queen Eleanor of Aquitaine, born around 1122, sometimes gets credit as the first bearer of the name.

 William the Conqueror’s aunt answered to the name Eleanor a solid century before these events.

 Maybe her mother liked the play on words.
 Or maybe they came from a long line of bold namers.
 After all, Aenor’s mother is recorded in history as Dangereuse.
 (She was born Amauberge, or maybe Amalberge, a saint’s name, but history prefers her nickname.)